-Under the Television Law, the provider of the digital terrestrial broadcasting network is obliged to reserve transmission capacity for television programme services broadcasted by terrestrial means in analogue mode provided by operators holding licences or concessions in force at the date of entry into force of said law (which are the three free-to-air Portuguese TV operators with national coverage).
+Under the Television Law, the provider of the digital terrestrial broadcasting network is obliged to reserve transmission capacity for television programme services broadcasted by terrestrial means in analogue mode provided by operators holding licences or concessions in force at the date of entry into force of said law (which are the three free-to-air Portuguese TV operators with national coverage); under Law No. 33/2016, of 24 August, the same provider is also obliged to reserve capacity for two thematic programme services of the public service provider.

-21 Regulation of new media content
+23 Regulation of new media content